VasiliDrakopoulos/RNAseq-Analysis/README.md

-# RNAseq-Analysis

-****PLEASE** download word file in repository for correctly formatted instructions**

-Entire pipeline for RNAseq analysis
 FOR WINDOWS, follow each step carefully as presented

 1. Open windows powershell with admin permissions and type: wsl --install
 2. Restart your computer when prompted (this will install a linux distribution on your computer.
-3. Open the ubuntu app and create a username and password
+3. Download and open the ubuntu app (just search and download ubuntu from google) and create a username and password
+a.
+When you make your password it’s secret so you can’t see it typed on the screen.
-4. Inside the ubuntu terminal run these commands to install miniconda for linux. wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh bash miniconda.sh
+4. Run these commands to install miniconda for linux.
+a.
+You need to use Ctrl + shift + v to paste and then enter to run. wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh (if you get an error or failed after this command it means it’s a differed version for your computer) bash miniconda.sh

 During this you would need to type yes a bunch of times.
 After this is done close and re-open ubuntu.
-5. Copy this into ubuntu:
-conda create -n rna_env -c bioconda -c conda-forge -y \
+5. Copy this into ubuntu (if it doesn’t work because terms of service have not been accepted: simply copy the 2 commands it gives you to accept these terms): conda create -n rna_env -c bioconda -c conda-forge -y \
 cutadapt hisat2 samtools subread fastqc multiqc \
 python=3.10 pandas matplotlib seaborn scikit-learn